DevOps-Represent/devopsgirls-bootcamp3/3-2-docker-ecs-static-site.md

 ![3-2-2-11-ECS_Cluster](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/images/3-2-docker-ecs-static-site/3-2-2-11-ECS_Cluster.png?raw=true)

 2.14 Click on the *Cluster name* and you will be redirect to the cluster details configuration page.
 Here you can see information, for instance, about the number of the containers configured in the cluster, as well as the status of cluster, service and task(s).
 (A **service** allows you to run and maintain tasks (containers) in a cluster.)

 ![3-2-2-11-ECS_Service](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/images/3-2-docker-ecs-static-site/3-2-2-11-ECS_Service.png?raw=true)

 2.15 Click on your *Service Name* and the **Service** page will show up.
 Here you can see more information about the service configuration.
 In this moment, your aim is to find the place where you can get the IP or URL of the container that contain the web server, which, in turn, contain the static web page.

 ![3-2-2-11-ECS_Service_Task](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/images/3-2-docker-ecs-static-site/3-2-2-11-ECS_Service_Task.png?raw=true)

 2.16 Under the **Tasks** tab, click on the task that is associated to your service in the **Task** column.
 Now you are almost there ;)!, remember you are looking for the web server information that is configured in a container, so in the bottom of the page you will find a container called **simple-app** and it will give you the information that you are looking for.

 ![3-2-2-11-ECS_Service_Task_Container](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/images/3-2-docker-ecs-static-site/3-2-2-11-ECS_Service_Task_Container.png?raw=true)

-2.17 In the **Task** page, under the **Container** section click over the **simple-app**, you will see all the details about the container also the one that you are looking for that correspond to the value providing in the **External Link** information.
+2.17 In the **Task** page, under the **Container** section click over the **simple-app**.
+You will see all the details about the container and the one that you are looking for that corresponds to the value provided in the **External Link** information.

 ![3-2-2-12-ECS_Task_Container_info](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/images/3-2-docker-ecs-static-site/3-2-2-12-ECS_Task_Container_info.png?raw=true)

-2.18 Click on the **External Link** information and congratulation! :) you will see the static web page that you have built using the Cloudformation.
+2.18 Click on the **External Link** information and congratulations! :) you will see the static web page that you have built using the Cloudformation.

 ![3-2-2-13-Container_web](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/images/3-2-docker-ecs-static-site/3-2-2-13-Container_web.png?raw=true)